• Skip to main content

 Efirin Soup (Scent Leaf Soup)-ingredients

-Ground Egusi (melon) seeds: You don't have to include egusi seeds but I love the texture and flavor it introduces.
+• Ground Egusi (melon) seeds: You don't have to include egusi seeds, but I love the texture and flavor they introduce.

 how to prepare efirin soup